react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 - `mode` - Defines the style for rendering and transitions:
   - `card` - Use the standard iOS and Android screen transitions.
 This is the default.
+  - `modal` - This does few things:
+    - Sets `headerMode` to `screen` for the stack unless specified
+    - Prevents last inactive screen from being detached so that it stays visible underneath the active screen
-  - `modal` - Make the screens slide in from the bottom which is a common iOS pattern.
-Only works on iOS, has no effect on the transition on Android.
-This also disables `react-native-screens` for the stack.
+    - Make the screens slide in from the bottom on iOS which is a common iOS pattern.
 - `headerMode` - Specifies how the header should be rendered:
   - `float` - Render a single header that stays at the top and animates as screens are changed.
 This is a common pattern on iOS.
   - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.